Kou-ding/Prisoner-s-Dilemma/README.md

 2. Run the main.m file

 ### Code's Structure
-This is a Game Theory Sandbox which allows the user to simulate games between different Players-Strategies.
+This is a Game Theory Sandbox which allows the user to simulate games between different Players that encapsulate different Strategies.
 It is written in Object-oriented Matlab featuring two main Classes:
 - The Axelrod Class
 - The Player Class

-Each Strategy is a child Class of the Player Class and differentiates from it through one function, setMove(), and some extra attributes to help them implement their strategies' logic, if needed.
+Each Strategy is a child Class of the Player Class and differentiates itself from the rest through one function, setMove(), and some extra attributes that help implement the strategy's logic, if needed.

 ### Time Schedule
 | Week | Assignment | Percentage |